 Children should bring healthy food for morning tea and lunch.
 It is also best if they bring their own water bottle.
-We prefer children to bring food that is not packaged - a piece of fruit rather than a roll up; a snack of dried fruit and nuts rather than chips.
-Please keep treats such as chocolate and lollies for home.
-Please keep in mind that processed and packaged food is less healthy for the child and the environment.

-In regard to disposal of waste, we support the principles of refuse, reduce, reuse and recycle in the classroom.
+We prefer children to bring food that is not packaged - a piece of fruit rather than a roll-up; a snack of dried fruit and nuts rather than chips.
+Please keep treats such as chocolate and lollies for home, and keep in mind that processed and packaged food is less healthy for the child and the environment.
+Regarding the disposal of waste, we support the principles of refuse, reduce, reuse and recycle in the classroom.

-PEANUT POLICY - The class teacher will inform the parents if nut allergies require "no nuts in the classroom" policy.
+Peanut Protocol - class teachers will inform parents and carers if nut allergies require "no nuts in the classroom" policy.